Regan (King Lear)

-Regan is a fictional character in William Shakespeare's tragic play King Lear, named after a King of the Britons recorded by the medieval scribe Geoffrey of Monmouth.
+Regan is a fictional character in William Shakespeare's tragic play King Lear, the daughter of the king named after a King of the Britons recorded by the medieval scribe Geoffrey of Monmouth.

 Shakespeare based the character on Regan, a personage described by Geoffrey of Monmouth in his pseudo-historical chronicle Historia regum Britanniae ("History of the Kings of Britain", c.
 1138) as one of the British king Lear's three daughters, alongside Goneril and Cordelia (the source for Cordelia), and the mother of Cunedagius.

 Role in play

-She is the middle child of King Lear's daughters and is married to the Duke of Cornwall.
+Regan is the middle child of King Lear's daughters and is married to the Duke of Cornwall.
 Similarly to her older sister Goneril, Regan is attracted to Edmund.
 Both sisters are eager for power and convince their father with false flattery to hand over his kingdom.